Vegan Baby Led Weaning

 Reusable baby bibs!!
 I’m not talking about cloth here, I am talking about heavy duty bibs that you can wash in the sink and dry in between feedings.
 Stop the laundry madness.
 These are amazing!

 Quality High Chair.
 We have old school high-chairs but I would highly recommend high chairs with a separate detachable tray for the child.
 After using a few, I found that the mess was much less and the boys were much more content.

 Don’t feed them on an empty stomach!
 Breastfeed or formula feed up to an hour before eating so there is no hanger happening.
 Cranky babies do not want to eat.

 Have zero expectations.
 I don’t care if your sister’s kid ate an entire plate of curry at 7 months old, this is your experience and you do not need to stress!
 Your child may not eat much at first, they may throw it, smash it, and do everything BUT eat.
 Trust the process and just keep the food available for your little one.
 Remember: Breast milk and formula are still the stars of the show, this is just learning how to eat!

 Grab a book because this is going to take a while.
 When my sons first started their journey, it was about a 60-90 minute meal.
 I could not believe it!
 After a while, I just started to listen to audiobooks while they explored!

 Don’t cut too small.
 Make sure the food is pincher friendly.
 Your child is not going to be able to pick up a teeny tiny bit of watermelon from the plate, make sure it is large enough for him or her to grab with confidence.

 Keep it minimal and clean.
-This is to start of course haha.
-Only have 3 options on the high chair for the baby and no more than 5 of each.
-That is already too much in my opinion, but it depends on what the food is.
+Only have 3 options on the high chair for the baby and no more than 5 of each (that is already too much in my opinion, but it depends on what the food is!)
 Less is more here and you can always add more as they eat it!
 The more food that is on the tray, the more food that ends up on the floor.